AnsonX10/MIULevelCreationKit/README.md

 ![image alt text](ReadmeImages/image_8.png)

-Once the Start and End pads are placed, lets adjust the Level Bounds so that it encompases the entire level.
-Select the LevelBounds object and adjust its position and Box Collider Size so that it fits nicely around the level.
+Once the Start and End pads are placed, let's adjust the Level Bounds so that it encompasses the entire level.
+You can click the "Recalculate Level Bounds" button in the level kit window to automatically position the bounds around the level, but it's sometimes necessary to expand them a bit, particularly in cases where the marble may fly high above a level.
+Select the LevelBounds object and adjust its position and Box Collider size as needed.

 Your resulting bounds should look something like this:

 ![image alt text](ReadmeImages/image_9.png)

-We’re almost ready to export the level, but lets add a rock and a bumper first.
+We’re almost ready to export the level, but let's add a rock and a bumper first.

 You can add a bumper the same way you added the Start Pad, which is in Gameplay section of the *Level Kit Window*, place it wherever you like on the level.

 Now let’s also create a Rock.
-There are a number of different customizable objects available to add into your levels, they can be found in the Prefabs folder ( *MIU/Prefabs* ).
+There are a number of different customizable objects available to add to your levels, they can be found in the Prefabs folder ( *MIU/Prefabs* ).
 To use one, just drag it into the Scene View or the Hierarchy.
 Let’s bring out RockFormation1.

 The difference between objects we create from the Level Kit Window and objects from the Prefabs folder is that Created objects can be moved/rotated/scaled but otherwise can’t be modified, whereas objects from the Prefabs folder can be modified and added to.